Boomer TV Trivia: The Dick Van Dyke Show

 Dick Van Dyke played Rob Petrie, husband of Laura Petrie (Mary Tyler Moore) and father of their son Ritchie Petrie (Larry Matthews).
 Rob was a writer on a New York comedy/variety show, working with co-writers Buddy Sorrell (Morey Amsterdam) and Sally Rogers (Rose Marie).
 The star of the show-within-a-show was Alan Brady (Carl Reiner, in real life The Dick Van Dyke Show series creator, and also a writer and producer on the show).

 Johnny Carson was considered for the role of Rob Petrie, but Van Dyke was ultimately chosen.
 After the series ended, Van Dyke continued to act continuously in movies and on television in both guest and starring roles, including The New Dick Van Dyke Show (1971 to 1974) as a TV talk show host...which was not related to the original series.
-Now an 89-year-old octogenarian senior citizen, Dick Van Dyke's last big-screen movie role was 2014's Night at the Museum: Secret of the Tomb; and in 2015 so far, he has appeared in an episode of the TV comedy The Middle.
+Now an 90+-year-old octogenarian senior citizen, Dick Van Dyke's last big-screen movie role was 2014's Night at the Museum: Secret of the Tomb; he continues to appear sporadically on television.

 Mary Tyler Moore was picked over 50+ other actresses that auditioned to play his wife.
 After the series ended she also continued acting in movies and television.